aravindh-pro/aravindh-pro/README.md

 - 👋 Hi, I’m @aravindh-pro
-- 👀 I’m interested in Java & Full Stack Development
+- 👀 I’m interested in Java Full Stack Development & DevOps Engineering
 - 🌱 I’m currently learning SpringBoot, AWS & API Development
-- 💞️ I’m looking to collaborate on private projects with teammates
+- 💞️ I’m looking to collaborate on projects with teammates

 <!---
 aravindh-pro/aravindh-pro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.